xanderhieken/xanderhieken.github.io/_posts/2020-03-23-TwitterGetter.md

 classes: wide
 excerpt: "Requesting Data from Twitter's Search and Streaming APIs"
 header:
-  overlay_image: "/assets/TwitterBackground.jpeg"
+  overlay_image: "/assets/TwitterBackground.jpg"
   overlay_filter: 0.3 # same as adding an opacity of 0.3 to a black background
   actions:
     - label: "Go to GitHub Repository"
       url: "https://github.com/xanderhieken/TwitterGetter"
 ---
-![This notebook illustrates three different methods of requesting data from Twitter's search and streaming API]{: .text-center}
+This notebook illustrates three methods of requesting data from Twitter's search and streaming API

 Find the code on GitHub here: [Twitter Getter](https://github.com/xanderhieken/TwitterGetter)